zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 This page provides comprehensive configuration guidance for Sparse ANN, especially the SEISMIC algorithm, in OpenSearch neural sparse search.

-SEISMIC is an **A**pproximate **N**earest **N**eighbor (ANN) algorithm designed to accelerate neural sparse vector queries by organizing documents into clusters with summary vectors, enabling efficient pruning during search operations.
-Unlike traditional neural sparse search that relies solely on inverted indexes, SEISMIC maintains both a forward index of sparse vectors and clustered posting lists to achieve significant query performance improvements.

 ## Prerequisites

-Before configuring SEISMIC, ensure you have:
+Before configuring Sparse ANN, ensure you have:

-- OpenSearch 2.11 or later with the neural-search plugin installed
+- OpenSearch 3.3 or later with the neural-search plugin installed
-- Sufficient cluster resources (CPU cores & JVM memory) for SEISMIC index building and caching
+- Sufficient cluster resources (CPU cores & JVM memory) for Sparse ANN index building and caching.
+See [Sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/).

-## Index configuration
+## Step 1: Index configuration

-### Enable SEISMIC for an index
+### Enable sparse for an index

-To use SEISMIC, you must enable sparse setting at the index level:
+To use Sparse ANN, you must enable sparse setting at the index level:

 ```json
 PUT /seismic-documents